LeandroBerlin/react-dog-ceo/README.md

 - a saga is like a separate thread in your application that's solely responsible for side effects (fetch APIs, write data to a file, etc)

-- saga uses an ES6 feature called [Generators](http://javascript.info/generators) to make those asynchronous flows easy to read, write and test.
+- saga uses an ES6 feature called Generators to make those asynchronous flows easy to read, write and test.

 ## Install packages

-First we create our React App as usual

-`npx create-react-app react-dog-ceo`

-then we install Redux into your project
+Create your React App and then install Redux

 `npm i redux react-redux`